 One man was quoted as saying: With the aid of a small amount of truth, one can be deceived into accepting a falsehood.
 There is a deceiving spirit that is alive and well today; which would leave one in wonderment as to "What is the Truth?"

 The prophet Isaiah spoke of a time that one would call evil good, and good evil; put darkness for light, and light for darkness; bitter for sweet, and sweet for bitter!
 Be wise in their own eyes, and prudent in their own sight (Isaiah 5:20-23).

 We certainly have entered into such a time; where the knowledge of truth is being suppressed while the church remains silent!
 The church, in many Western nations, is being molded into the pattern of the world, with little resistance, while those willing to stand for the truth suffer persecution.

 The prophet Isaiah in speaking the words of the Lord said: My people are going into captivity, because they have no knowledge.
 Therefore, Hell has enlarged herself, and opened her mouth without measure.
 (Isaiah 5:13-14).

 Isaiah revealed a great need for knowledge of truth to reign; rather than lack of knowledge towards the fate of iniquity and sin.
 Hell is minimized today.
 Immorality is being sugar-coated with words of nicety towards its acceptance.
-Hell is real and not factious, as some would lead one to believe.

 Scripture gives a vivid description of one confined in Hell who pleaded for one to warn his five brothers that they might escape such a place (Luke 16:19-31).
 A Bible commentary noted: Everyone should give careful consideration to the gospel, and trust the Lord as Savior, in order to escape the torments of Hell.